 She brought a delight and sense of happiness in the home and made a positive partner with Todd.
 Our family was blessed and delighted to have Carrie come into our family.
 Todd Wittman Sharpe and Carrie Ann Maxwell had the following children:

 i.
-LUKE MAXWELL5 SHARPE was born on Jul 26, 2006 in Austin, Travis County, Texas.
+Luke Maxwell Sharpe (son of Todd Wittman Sharpe and Carrie Ann Maxwell) was born on Jul 26, 2006 in Austin, Travis County, Texas.

 Notes for Luke Maxwell Sharpe: